Confidential -- For Law Firm Use

 • 141,000+ indexed passages

-• 7 court jurisdictions
+• 7 Kenyan court jurisdictions

 • Semantic case law search

-• Court jurisdiction filters
+• Court and jurisdiction filters

 • Shareable research links